cosmoscout/cosmoscout-vr/README.md

 # Features

+**CosmoScout VR is research software which is still under heavy development and changes on a daily basis.
+Many features are badly documented, it will crash without warning and may do other unexpected things.
+We are working hard on improving the user experience - please report any issues and suggestions to cosmoscout@dlr.de!**

 Below is a rough sketch of the possibilities you have with CosmoScout VR.
 While this list is far from complete it provides a good overview of the current feature set.

 - [ ] Solar System Simulation